We’re the government, and we built all these

 Thanks to government we still have GM producing cars.

-In The Horrifying Hidden Story Behind Drug Company Profits and The Truth about the Drug Companies, a former Editor in Chief of the New England Journal of Medicine writes of the drug industry, “Instead of being an engine of innovation, it is a vast marketing machine.
+In The Truth about the Drug Companies, a former Editor in Chief of the New England Journal of Medicine writes of the drug industry, “Instead of being an engine of innovation, it is a vast marketing machine.
 Instead of being a free market success story, it lives off government-funded research and monopoly rights.”
+See also The Horrifying Hidden Story Behind Drug Company Profits.

 Moreover, government can be more efficient than the market system.
 This is especially true for health care.
 The U.S. pays far more per capita than other industrialized countries but leaves tens of millions without coverage and lags in many measures of health.